VishalSale/Calculator/README.md

 ### Installation

 No installation is required.
-You can directly access the calculator via the link provided below.
+You can directly access the calculator via the [Calculator](https://vishalsale.github.io/Calculator/)

 ### Usage

-1. Open the calculator in your web browser by visiting the [Simple Calculator](https://vishalsale.github.io/Calculator/) website.
+1. Open the calculator in your web browser by visiting the [Calculator](https://vishalsale.github.io/Calculator/) website.
 2. Use the buttons on the calculator interface to input numbers and operations.
 3. Click the "=" button to calculate the result.
 4. Use the "C" button to clear the input and start a new calculation.
 5. Use the "←" button to delete the last character if you make a mistake.

-## Live Demo

-You can try out the calculator directly on the web: [Simple Calculator](https://vishalsale.github.io/Calculator/).

 ## Acknowledgements